T R A V E L / C I T Y G U I D E S

 Enjoy designer dining at the ultra-stylish Andaz Amsterdam Hotel...

 Renowned designer Marcel Wanders lends his inimitable flair to the Andaz Amsterdam, home to one of the city’s most stylish dining destinations.
-Swathed in blacks and midnight blues, Wanders’ dramatic dining room offers the perfect stage for Bluespoon’s open kitchen, where Chef Kaspar Stiekema and his team can be seen conjuring European flavours.
+Swathed in blacks and midnight blues, Wanders’ dramatic dining room offers the perfect stage for Bluespoon’s open kitchen, where you can watch the team of chefs conjuring European flavours.
 With a menu that champions local farmers and artisan purveyors, Stiekema’s dedication to the fresh and seasonal is self-evident: while dining, guests can enjoy views of his herb garden.
 Begin an evening at the Andaz with a cocktail in the speakeasy-style Bluespoon Bar, before moving on to the restaurant to savour guinea fowl and coppa ham, beef tenderloin with pommes dauphine or single malt beef steak tartare. €€

 Prinsengracht 587, 1016 HT Amsterdam